A lost cashier’s check bond is

-A lost instrument bond for a cashier’s check is required from the issuing bank when a cashier’s check has been lost or misplaced.
+a form of lost instrument surety bond.
+The bond is required from the issuing bank when a cashier’s check has been lost or misplaced.
 The bank cannot issue a stop payment on the cashier’s check, so in order to re-issue a new cashier’s check they require a surety bond.
 If the lost check is brought to the bank and is endorsed they must pay out on the check, in addition to the new re-issued check.
 The surety bond prevents the bank from the loss of both checks being cashed.
 If both checks are cashed than the bank can collect payment from the surety company.

 If there is a claim placed on your bond and you are found at fault, the surety company will pay out.
-However, you will have to pay them back.
+However, you will have to pay the the surety back.

 The cashier’s check must be lost for at least 30 days and the cashier’s check should not have been endorsed.